 What Skeptics and Believers Can Learn From Noah

 Whether skeptic or believer, it is interesting to know that many cultures have flood stories.
-One account inscribed in Sumerian on clay tablets dates back to the late third millennium B.C.E.
+One account inscribed in Sumerian on clay tablets dates to the late third millennium — B.C.E.

-Dozens of movies portray the story of Noah’s Ark, and some explorers claim they discovered remains of the ark in present-day Turkey.
+Dozens of movies portray the story of Noah’s Ark, and some explorers claim they have discovered the ark’s remains in present-day Turkey.

-There is even a $100 million Christian theme park in Kentucky with a full-scale replica of the ark nearly a football field in length –510 feet long, 85 feet wide, and 51 feet high.
-Although the theme park fundamentalist perspective is controversial, it attracts hundreds of thousands of visitors each year.
+There is even a $100 million Christian theme park in Kentucky with a full-scale replica of the ark more than a football field in length: — 510 feet long, 85 feet wide, and 51 feet high.
+Although the theme park’s fundamentalist perspective is controversial, it attracts hundreds of thousands of visitors each year.

-Although Christians often focus on God’s wrath and the flood’s devastating destruction, Judaism takes a different approach.
+Although some Christians focus on God’s wrath and the Flood’s devastating destruction, Judaism takes a different approach.